Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

-In order to discover the relation between roots and the change of the Borel subalgebras containing a fixed Cartan subalgebra, in \cite{PS} the authors introduced the notion of super Weyl groups\footnote{Associating to any generalized root systems in Serganova’s sense, Sergeev and Veselov introduced in \cite{SV} the notion of super Weyl groupoids.
-Heckenberger and Yamane introduced in \cite{HY} a groupoid related to basic classical Lie superalgebras motivated by Serganova's work, and in \cite{H} the notion of the Weyl groupoid for Nichols algebras.
-The super Weyl group in the present paper has no direct relation with their notions.} for establishing certain Jantzen filtrations and Jantzen sum formulas in their study of modular representations of basic classical Lie superalgebras.
-The introduction of super Weyl groups is due to the following observation on a basic classical Lie superalgebra $\ggg$.
+In order to discover the relation between roots and the change of the Borel subalgebras containing a fixed Cartan subalgebra, in \cite{PS} the authors introduced the notion of super Weyl group $\widehat W$ for establishing certain Jantzen filtrations and Jantzen sum formulas in their study of modular representations of basic classical Lie superalgebras.
+The introduction of super Weyl group $\widehat W$ is due to the following observation on a basic classical Lie superalgebra $\ggg$.

 \begin{itemize}

 \item[(i)] Cartan subalgebras of $\ggg$ are actually Cartan subalgebras of $\ggg_\bz$; \item[(ii)] All Cartan subalgebras of $\ggg$ are conjugate;